unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 ## URLs

 The text you type into a web browser (e.g. `https://example.com/`) is called a *Uniform Resource Locator* (URL).
-We already talked about it a bit and I would like to explain its structure after the server name.
+We already talked about it a bit and I would like to explain its structure right of the server name.

-When we access a page at `https://example.com/forum/post/42` we call this part the *path*:
+When we access a page at `https://example.com/forum/post/42` we call this part *the path*:

 ```
 /forum/post/42
 ```

 It behaves like a path in a file system, but typically does not correspond to any files on the server filesystem.
 Here, the number `42` is an ID of an article, that is actually stored in some database.
-But the similarity is exploited in some cases to make the URLs easier to understand:
+But the similarity is exploited in some cases to make URLs easier to understand:

 ```
 /forum/post/42/title-image.jpg